edinhui/GoCI/doc/configuration_management_component_requirements.md

 - **Backend**: Golang
 - **Frontend**: Vue 3
+- **Data Storage**: JSON files
 - **Configuration Format**: JSON
 - **Schema Definition**: JSON Schema
+- **API Design**: RESTful

 ## Functional Requirements

 ### 1. JSON Schema Creation Interface
+The JSON Schema creation interface allows users to define the structure and validation rules for their configuration files.
+It provides a visual editor that enables users to create and edit JSON Schema definitions.
+The interface supports defining up to 3 levels of configuration hierarchy, including navigation, sidebar, and page levels.
+Users can specify data types, default values, and validation constraints for each configuration item.
+The interface also includes a preview functionality to visualize the generated schema.

 #### 1.1 Features